 How are Alaska’s babies faring in Strong Families?

 Alaska falls in the Getting Started (G) tier of states when it comes to indicators of Strong Families.
 The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of families who report being resilient and babies who have had one adverse experience.
-Alaska is doing worse than the national average on indicators such as the percentages of babies exiting foster care to permanency and babies experiencing housing insecurity (moved 3 or more times).
-Policy-wise, the state has implemented 1 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+Alaska is doing worse than the national average on indicators such as the percentages of babies living in crowded housing and babies experiencing housing insecurity (moved 3 or more times).

 Key Indicators of Strong Families